⭐ Premium custom basses, handcrafted in Vienna, Austria

-- Standing their ground consistently on major stages, such as O2 London (20k), MGM Grand Las Vegas (17k), Qudos Sydney (21k), AO Manchester (21k), Beijing Capital (17k) or Rock in Rio (100k) (see ARTISTS below)
+BITE custom basses deliver their punch day after day on major stages such as O2 London, MGM Grand Las Vegas, Qudos Sydney, Beijing Capital or Rock in Rio

 Instead of relying on amplification, it is way more effective to start at the beginning of the signal chain with a passive high-output pickup.
 The stronger and better defined your original pickup signal, the less amplification you will need, and the less noise and mud will blur your sound.